CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise2.md

          ![](../media/leav-man-e2-g-88.png)

+1. Once done, click on **Save Draft** option from top to save the flow in current state, you will updating this flow in coming excerises to add approval flow.

 ## Task 3: Create topic for leave application

 1. On the **Leave Management Agent** page, select the **Topics (1)** tab.
 Click **Add a topic (2)** and then choose **From blank (3)**.